 This post may contain affiliate links.
 Please read our disclosure policy.

-Why You’ll Love This Pork Tenderloin Recipe
+Why You’ll Love This Recipe

 Ingredients

-If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small pork tenderloin recipe, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations

-How To Cook A Small Pork Tenderloin
+How To Cook Pork Tenderloin

-2. Mix together the Italian seasoning, salt, pepper, and garlic powder in a small bowl.
-Sprinkle the seasoning mix over the pork and rub the spices in with your fingers.
-Place the pork in the skillet and using oven mitts, return the skillet to the oven and bake for 10 minutes.
+2. Season the Pork: In a small bowl, mix the Italian seasoning, salt, black pepper, and garlic powder.
+Sprinkle the seasoning evenly over the pork and rub it in with your fingers to coat the meat.
+Place the pork in the hot skillet.

 Expert Tips